runtimeverification/euler-vault-kit/test/kontrol/README.md

 ```shell
 kontrol prove --mt prove_Allowance_ReturnsZero
 ```
-This command will ensure that `DToken` contract's `allowance` function returns zero for _any_ two input addresses.
+This command will ensure that `DToken` contract's `allowance` function returns zero for _any_ input addresses.

 ### Examples